AHelloWorldDev/MinimumWallpaper/README.md

 This works on most Android devices (including Nexus devices and others that run stock Android).
 The system knows how to fill the entire screen with that one pixel, giving you a full solid color wallpaper.

-However, there are some Android devices that crash immediately after setting the 1x1 pixel image wallpaper: *Unfortunately, System UI has stopped.* Trying slightly larger image sizes (2x2, 3x3, 4x4) also fails.
+However, there are some Android devices that give errors immediately after setting the 1x1 pixel image wallpaper: *Unfortunately, System UI has stopped* or *Unfortunately, Home has stopped*.
+Trying slightly larger image sizes (2x2, 3x3, 4x4) also fails.
 For some devices, you need [a 32x32 pixel image](https://github.com/AHelloWorldDev/MinimumWallpaper/issues/1) to finally get your color wallpaper working.

 ## The Test App